Skip to content

 87/100SUS Score

-This project started because a client was losing money he didn't know he was losing.
-It taught me that the best interfaces aren't the most feature-rich — they're the ones that respect the user's context.
-Solo truckers don't need another enterprise dashboard with 50 tabs.
+This project taught me that the best interfaces aren't the most feature-rich — they're the ones that respect the user's context.
+Solo truckers don't need an enterprise dashboard with 50 tabs.
 They need three things: scan the receipt, see the profit, send the invoice.
 Everything else is noise.

 Iteration